Toggle navigation

 • Qualified Small Employer HRA: The Qualified Small Employer HRA (QSEHRA) allows companies with less than 50 employees to reimburse for medical expenses.
 Like an ICHRA, medical expenses can't be reimbursed through the QSEHRA if the employee wants to continue to contribute to an HSA.
 For QSEHRA, if the employer allows expenses, then employees are not able to contribute to an HSA.
 If it's their spouse's HSA, the spouse can contribute based on the employee not being eligible.
 For a spouse and employee, the spouse can contribute the single amount.
 If they have kids, then the spouse could contribute the family rate.
 2023 QSEHRA contribution limits can be found here.

 • Limited Purpose HRA: This type of HRA covers certain things, like preventive care, dental and vision procedures.
-Your expenses won’t reduce your deductible, but this type of HRA can be used in conjunction with your high deductible plan.
+Your expenses won’t reduce your deductible, but this type of HRA can be used in conjunction with your high-deductible plan.

 Creating an HSA-friendly class for ICHRA